PRIORITIES FOR GRANT MAKING AND AREAS OF FOCUS

 THE AL HERMAN ANNUAL GRANT TO PROVIDE FOOD RELIEF FOR THE JEWISH NEEDY

-BJH Foundation designates one grant annually to be awarded in memory of Al Herman, Past President and long-time supporter of the Blumenthal Jewish Home and past member of the Board of BJH Foundation.
+CFJS designates one grant annually to be awarded in memory of Al Herman, Past President and long-time supporter of the Blumenthal Jewish Home and past member of the CFJS Board.
 In the event that none of the grant requests address food relief for the Jewish needy, the Board will, at its discretion, designate an alternate grant in memory of Al Herman.

 THE JEROME MADANS AWARD

 CFJS designates a grant(s) from the Charlotte, NC area annually to be awarded from a special endowment fund created by the Madans family after the passing of long standing board member Jerome Madans.

 NO GRANTS ARE MADE TO INDIVIDUALS FOR ANY PURPOSE.